html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

     </script>

-The problem with this approach is that the more complex your Shadow DOM gets, the more string catenation you're doing.
-This doesn't scale.
-Things get messy fast and babies begin to cry. `<template>` to the rescue!
+The problem with this approach is that the more complex your Shadow DOM gets, the more string concatenation you're doing.
+It doesn't scale, things get messy fast, and babies start to cry.
+This approach is also how XSS was born in the first place! `<template>` to the rescue.

 Something more sane would be to append template content to a shadow root: